docker/docs/engine/swarm/networking.md

 ## Confirm VIP connectivity

-In genaral we recommend you use `dig`, `nslookup`, or another DNS query tool to test access to the service name via DNS.
+In general we recommend you use `dig`, `nslookup`, or another DNS query tool to test access to the service name via DNS.
 Because a VIP is a logical IP, `ping` is not the right tool to confirm VIP connectivity.